Health Data Science MSc 2025 entry

 • Introductory Data Analysis: covers essential statistical concepts and analysis methods relevant for commercial analysis.

-• Programming Principles and Practice: introduces computational thinking and problem-solving skills to students who have no or little previous programming experience.
+• Programming Principles and Practice: introduces computational thinking and problem solving skills to students who have no or little previous programming experience covering general programming concepts used in the development of software applications, such as data structures, functions, choice, iteration and recursion.

 • Health Data Science Practice: looks at the practical applications of health data science and digital health; students learn practical skills in medical data analysis and the use of digital technologies to address healthcare challenges.